sverrli/ds_pipeline/README.md

 ### Motivation for the project
 The project is part of a Udacity Nanodegree in Data Science.
 In the project I set up an ETL pipeline to clean and store data in a database, and set up a ML pipeline to train, classify and save.

 ### Files in the repository
-process_data.py - python script for loading, cleaning and saving data README.md - This file, providing some documentation for the project disaster_messages.csv, disaster_categories.csv - csv files to be processed train_classifier.py - ML pipeline that trains and saves classifier
+process_data.py - python script for loading, cleaning and saving data README.md - This file, providing some documentation for the project disaster_messages.csv, disaster_categories.csv - csv files to be processed train_classifier.py - ML pipeline that trains and saves classifier run.py - runs the web app